 - After the iOS update finishes, try to restore your backup again.

-iPhone Backup Corrupt Solution 2: Use iPhone Airplane Mode
+iPhone Backup Corrupt Step 2: Use iPhone Airplane Mode

 If you already set up the iPhone and recently logged in to iCloud, it might be that iCloud is syncing while you're trying to restore, causing a processing traffic jam.
 This is especially possible if you use iCloud Photo Library.
 Put the iPhone into airplane mode to stop the iCloud syncing, and try to restore the backup again.

 If your iPhone is on the "welcome" screens, and is not currently set up, then you can skip this step.

 - Open the iPhone Settings app.

 - Tap the Airplane Mode switch to turn on Airplane Mode.